Revisiting Training Scale: An Empirical Study of Token Count, Power Consumption, and Parameter Efficiency: Methods

 Training data were drawn from a JSONL-formatted TinyStories corpus (Dwyer, 2025; Dwyer, 2026).
 Tokenization employed fixed-length padding and truncation, with a maximum sequence length of 64 tokens.
 Padding was applied using the end-of-sequence token.
 Dataset construction proceeded incrementally until the target number of true non-padding tokens, determined via the attention mask, was reached or slightly exceeded.
 The batch size was fixed at one, and the sample order was randomized.

 All experiments were conducted on an AWS SageMaker AI \emph{ml.g5.xlarge} instance equipped with a single NVIDIA A10G GPU (Dwyer, 2025; Dwyer, 2026).
 GPU power consumption was monitored using the NVIDIA Management Library.
 Power readings were sampled every 60 seconds via a background monitoring thread, with an immediate initial sample collected at startup (Dwyer, 2026).
-Power values were recorded in watts and aggregated using the root mean square in all samples collected during each trial (2026).
+Power values were recorded in watts and aggregated using the root mean square of all samples collected during each trial.

-Model performance was evaluated using the inverse perplexity, computed from the post-training evaluation loss.
-Evaluation was initially attempted using a fixed default prompt, followed by fallback prompts as needed (Dwyer, 2026).
-In rare cases, perplexity was recovered from a training batch.
-Perplexity was computed as the exponential of loss when numerically stable, and inverse perplexity was defined as its reciprocal.
+Model performance was evaluated using inverse perplexity, computed from the post-training evaluation loss.
+Evaluation was initially attempted using a fixed default prompt, followed by fallback prompts when a prompt failed to produce a numerically stable evaluation loss (Dwyer, 2026).
+In rare cases, when prompt-based evaluation did not return a stable value, perplexity was recovered from a valid training batch to avoid discarding an otherwise completed trial.
+These cases were handled using the same numerical stability rules as the primary evaluation procedure: perplexity was computed as the exponential of loss only when the loss value was finite and numerically stable, and inverse perplexity was defined as its reciprocal.
+This procedure ensured that each retained trial had a valid performance signal while making the fallback logic explicit for replication.

 The primary dependent variable was parameter efficiency, computed using an energy-aware formulation integrating inverse perplexity, benchmarked compute throughput, measured power consumption, model size, and total training tokens processed.
 Compute throughput was represented by a fixed benchmark TFLOPS constant selected as the higher of empirically measured FP16 and BF16 values (Dwyer, 2025; Dwyer, 2026).
 Power efficiency was expressed as TFLOPS per watt using RMS power measurements.
 The total tokens processed were computed as the product of the target token count and the epoch count, normalized to millions of tokens.
 An additional derived metric, parameter efficiency loss, was computed relative to a fixed baseline.